radar-blip/gretch/README.md

 <br />

-Note: Anything not wanted and/or needed to be displayed can be commented out in code.
+Note: Anything not wanted or needed to be displayed can be commented out in code.